 We now understand that gum infections can have negative effects on other parts of the body.
 Individuals with chronic infections, including gum infections, can have more cardiovascular and diabetic problems than people who do not have gum disease.

 The best way to fight gum disease is to stop it before it destroys gum and bone tissues.
 Brush and floss daily and have regular checkups done at least once a year by your dentist.

-If your dentist finds that you have gingivitis, you may need your teeth professionally cleaned.
+If you have gingivitis, you may need your teeth professionally cleaned.
 Tartar (calculus) is often found on your teeth when you have gingivitis.
 This hardened plaque should be removed by a dental professional since it can harbor plaque and irritate the gums.
 Patients who have gingivitis should have their teeth cleaned, on average, twice a year.
 Professional treatment in areas of bone loss is aimed at cleaning the exposed tooth root surface so that the surrounding soft tissues can reattach.

 Nonsurgical Deep Cleaning Utilizing the Dental Endoscope

 Most people, over time, build up tartar around their teeth under the gum line.
 Effective daily oral hygiene can minimize that buildup by removing the bacterial plaque that influences tartar formation, since tartar is an encrustation on the teeth formed by salivary secretions.
 Tartar on the root surface is like dirt in a wound, it must be removed for the wound to heal.
 Tartar below the gum has traditionally been removed by blind scraping the root surface without seeing the deposit.
 Today, we understand that this “blind” approach can leave bacteria and tartar at the tooth, which in turn can lead to re-infection.